From A Wiki of Ice and Fire

 It is possible for the king to redistribute lands and titles as he sees fit; he may also sign bills of attainder to strip lords of their lands and incomes.
 Though a lord could conceivably hold more than one title, it is unusual for noble holdings to be divided or combined.
 Territorial disputes between landowners are adjudicated by the king or his Hand or by their liege-lord.

 On extremely rare occasions, the lords of the kingdom may be gathered together to decide some great matter.
-The last time a Great Council was convened was in 233 AC, when it chose the next king of the Seven Kingdoms, overriding the proper lines of inheritance to give the crown to the youngest son of Maekar, Aegon V, ahead of his elder brothers.
+The last time a Great Council was convened was in 233 AC, when it chose the next king of the Seven Kingdoms, overriding the proper lines of inheritance to give the crown to the youngest son of Maekar I, Aegon V, ahead of his elder brothers.